mconstantine/static-homepage-clone/readme.md

 # Static homepage clone

 This code was written for a job interview.
-Please don't due me 🥺.
+Please don't sue me 🥺.
 Gorgeous website by the way.